vomnes/algorithms-go/README.md

 Graph algorithms implementation in Golang

 ## Breadth-First-Search
 Breadth-first search (BFS) is an algorithm for traversing or searching tree or graph data structures.
-It starts at the tree root, and explores all of **the neighbor nodes** at the present depth **prior to moving on to the nodes at the next depth level**.
+It starts at the tree root, and explores all of **the neighbor nodes** at the present depth **prior to moving on to the nodes at the next depth level**. (_Source Wikipedia_)

 ### Pseudocode
 ```